pspacewoman/2D-Shooter-Game-In-Unity/README.md

 🚀 From Game Player to Game Developer.
 The only thing more fun than playing games is making them.

-I can make 2D and 3D games, software, environment.
+I like making 2D and 3D - games, software, environment.

 ---
 Built From Scratch👩🏻‍💻